Girl: How a Word Became Flesh

-Once an all-round label for children, girl has spent centuries shedding neutrality and accumulating meaning.
-As a result, behind its apparent simplicity lies a layered history—one that speaks to age, gender, class, and the shifting boundaries of identity.
-In this entry, we trace how girl evolved from an everyday word to a cultural cipher.
+The word girl has spent centuries shedding neutrality and collecting layers of connotation.
+Behind its apparent simplicity lies a story that speaks to age, gender, class, and the shifting boundaries of identity.

 girl